The 2017 SOLSTICE and CLT Conference took place on Monday 5th and Tuesday 6th June at Edge Hill University, Ormskirk, UK.

 Breakout 2 (11.40 – 12.10):

-Lecture capture and other stores – Dr. Andrea Wright and Dr. Charles Knight, Edge Hill University
+Lecture capture and other stories – Dr. Andrea Wright and Dr. Charles Knight, Edge Hill University

 What the flip?
 Inverting the foundation maths classroom – Rachel Staddon, University of Sheffield